instaclustr/instacollector/README.txt

 User is requested to change those in node_collector.sh if other values are required.

 Note: The scripts should be executed on bash shell.

+Please see https://www.instaclustr.com/support/documentation/announcements/instaclustr-open-source-project-status/ for Instaclustr support status of this project